• Skip to main content

 In the United States, there are approximately 75 million adults who have been diagnosed with high blood pressure, according to the Centers for Disease Control and Prevention (CDC), a division of the U.S. Department of Health & Human Services (HHS).
 The condition is especially linked to heart disease and stroke, which is a great concern because they are the first and third leading cause of death, respectively.

 There are also millions of Americans who have high blood pressure and do not realize it.
-This underscores the importance of having your blood pressure checked by a physician on a regular basis to ensure optimum health.
+This underscores the importance of having your blood pressure checked by a family medicine provider on a regular basis to ensure optimum health.
 Let’s talk about what blood pressure is and what can cause it to become higher than normal.

 What Do the Blood Pressure Numbers Mean?